-(Posted 6/08/12) Two toolsets, one for healthcare providers in small practices and one for independent pharmacies, to support e-prescribing implementation have been released by AHRQ.
+Two toolsets, one for healthcare providers in small practices and one for independent pharmacies, to support e-prescribing implementation have been released by AHRQ.
 The toolsets offer a step-by-step guide for preparing for and launching an e-prescribing system.
 They include advice on topics ranging from planning the implementation process, launching the system, troubleshooting common problems, and navigating into more advanced practice and pharmacy services.
-Click here to access the toolsets and supporting tools.
+Access the toolsets and supporting tools.

-(Posted 7/6/11) The Centers for Medicare & Medicaid Services (CMS) is pleased to announce that two new educational resources on the 2011 Electronic Prescribing Incentive Program are now available on the CMS website.
+The Centers for Medicare & Medicaid Services (CMS) announced two educational resources on the 2011 Electronic Prescribing Incentive Program are now available on the CMS website.

 2011 Electronic Prescribing (eRx) Incentive Program Reminder-Avoiding the Adjustment